cuba/PiuPiu/README.md

 ### Memory Managment

-The promise may be held strongly in 3 different ways:
+The promise may have 3 types of strong references:
-1. The system (only after `send` or `start` is called).
-This reference is temporary and will be dealocated once the system returns a response
+1. The system may have a strong reference to the promise after `send` or `start` is called.
+This reference is temporary and will be dealocated once the system returns a response.
+This will never create a circular reference as it is held on by a system class which you cannot reference directly.
-2. The callbacks (only if `self` is used in the callback).
-Any callback that references `self` has a strong reference to the object unless `[weak self]` is explicitly specified.
+2. Any callback that references `self` has a strong reference to `self` unless `[weak self]` is explicitly specified.
-3. The developer's custom reference.
-You may chose to have a strong reference to the promise if you wish.
+3. The developer's own strong reference to the promise.

 ### Strong callbacks
-Since references `1` and `2` will always be different objects that don't reference each other a memory leak is never created.
+When only  `1` and `2` applies to you, a memory leak is never created.
 But you need to be careful.
 Since the reference `1` holds on to the promise and the promise holds on to `self` (via the callback), `self` will not be dealocated until AFTER the response is returned and the callbacks are triggered.

-This may be cause crashes if you are making calls to anything that is forced unwrapped (i.e. usign a `!`).
-We suggest you make your callbacks weak or avoid force unwrapping anything unless absolutely sure it can succeed.
-Always avoid calling anything that uses `!` by always unwrapping it first.

 ```swift
 dispatcher.make(request).then({ response -> SuccessResponse<[Post]> in